dynatrace-oss/honeyquest/README.md

 - [Poetry](https://python-poetry.org/docs/#installation) for Python dependency management
 - [pre-commit](https://pre-commit.com/#install) for the pre-commit hooks

-First, install the frontend dependencies.
+First, install Honeyfront (frontend for Honeyquest) dependencies.

 ```sh
 cd ./src/honeyfront
 npm install
 ```

-Then, install the backend dependencies.
+Then, install Honeyback (backend for Honeyquest) dependencies.
 Backend dependencies are split into multiple groups:

 - `main` covers everything for Honeyquest and Dagster to run